JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-infrastructure/faqs-aws.md

 ## How does JupiterOne handle rate limiting in the AWS integration?

 AWS APIs do not provide proactive rate limit headers.
-Instead, the JupiterOne AWS Integration tracks the number of API calls made during each integration execution, and attempts to avoid throttling using a Token Bucket (similar to the AWS implementation for rate limiting, described here: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/throttling.html).
+Instead, the JupiterOne AWS Integration tracks the number of API calls made during each integration execution, and attempts to avoid throttling using a Token Bucket ([similar to the AWS implementation for rate limiting](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/throttling.html)).

-If users are still experiencing throttling on their AWS APIs, JupiterOne can further tune the amount of requests per second that the JupiterOne AWS Integration is allowed to make.
+If users are still experiencing throttling on their AWS APIs, please reach out to your respective Technical Account Manager or via email at support@jupiterone.com.